 The meeting is free, confidential and without obligation

-That’s probably the first thing to remember.
-The initial meeting at BRESSE is free of charge.
-You won’t leave the office (or the videoconference) with a bill, or with any additional debt to us.
-You won’t sign anything you haven’t freely chosen to sign.
+This is probably the most important thing to remember.
+The initial consultation at BRESSE is free of charge.
+You will not leave the office (or the video conference) with a bill or any additional debt to us.
+You will not sign anything that you have not freely chosen to sign.

-Anything you tell us is also strictly confidential.
-Licensed insolvency trustees are professionals supervised by the Office of the Superintendent of Bankruptcy Canada.
-We are bound by strict ethical rules and a duty of confidentiality that protects your entire file.
+Everything you tell us is also strictly confidential.
+Licensed insolvency trustees are professionals regulated by the Office of the Superintendent of Bankruptcy of Canada.
+We are bound by strict ethical standards and a duty of confidentiality that protects your entire case file.

 What this means in concrete terms

-You can come to us just to understand where you stand.
-Many of our clients leave the first meeting without filing any proceedings: sometimes the solution lies elsewhere (consolidation, direct negotiation, revised budget, sale of an asset), and we’ll tell you.
-Our role is not to sell you bankruptcy.
-Our role is to give you the straight goods.
+You can come see us just to get a sense of where you stand.
+Many of our clients leave after the first meeting without filing for bankruptcy: sometimes the solution lies elsewhere (debt consolidation, direct negotiation, a revised budget, or the sale of an asset), and we’ll let you know.
+Our role isn’t to push you toward bankruptcy.
+Our role is to give you an honest assessment of your situation.

 The BRESSE approach: Recognize, Assess, Act